piperzeng/FTECFYP/PA.md

     return (G)
 ```
 ### Basic Description:
-User defines the maximum number of nodes in the final graph (max_nodes) as well as wheter loner behavior
-should be exhibited (more on this later).
+User defines the maximum number of nodes in the final graph (max_nodes) as well as whether loner behavior should be exhibited (more on this later).
 The Function then returns a preferential attachment (PA) graph.

 #### Part 1
 ```python
 for i in range(2, max_nodes):
 ```
-The loop will run (max_nodes - 2) times, omitting nodes 0 and 1 because they are already initialized.
+The loop will run $(max\_nodes - 2)$ times, omitting nodes 0 and 1 because they are already initialized.
 #### Part 1.1
 ```python
 node_list = sorted(node for (node, val) in sorted(G.degree, key=lambda x: x[1], reverse=True))
 G.add_node(i)
 ```
-We first obtain a list of existing nodes sorted by degrees in descending order,
-then we add the new node i into the graph
+We first obtain a list of existing nodes sorted by degrees in descending order, then we add the new $node_i$ into the graph

 #### Part 1.2
 ```python
 for j in node_list: